pfych/uxntal-kate-syntax/README.md

 This syntax defintion is **_not_** fully complete.

+## Goals

+I like to take notes when learning a programming language, this is the first time my notes on my site havent had syntax highlighting.
+So _obviously_ instead of learning the language I should write syntax defintions for it...

+Please feel free to open Issues and PRs!
+I've likely made mistakes...

+## Usage

 This definition file was created to be used alongside Pandoc to add syntax highlighting to generated HTML documents.
-This is the first time I've created a file like this, so it's not perfect.

-## Usage

 ````
 # Markdown Example